 - The Top Ten Mistakes Attorneys Make In Family Court

 You hold the copyright on your work.
-By submitting your work to us, you certify that it is your own original work and that you have full authority to license us to distribute your work, and license us to distribute it through our services.
-Please read the "terms of redistribution" at the bottom of this page, regarding works linked from this site.
+By submitting your work to us, including any images you upload to accompany your submissions, you certify that it is your own original work and that you have full authority to license us to distribute your work, and license us to distribute it through our services.

 It will look pretty much like this sample.
 Please note, however, that the background image, font, font size, graphics, and other design elements may be changed as this service develops, without any notice to you.
 (You may of course visit our website at any time, to see our presentation of your work.)